eduardoportilho/trafikverket/README.md

 # Trafikverket Wrapper

-A wrapper for the [Trafikverket API](http://api.trafikinfo.trafikverket.se/API/) which provides information about trains in Sweden.
+A wrapper for the [Trafikverket API](http://api.trafikinfo.trafikverket.se/API/) that provides information about trains in Sweden.

 ## Usage